Juan Sartori: Union Group

 Sartori's business career began in Switzerland in 2003 when, having just graduated from university, he founded Union Capital Group, which evolved into a multi-billion-dollar assets under management investment firm.
 Expanding into private equity, Sartori set up Union Group in Uruguay in 2007 with a blueberry farming business.
 To seek out further investors, Sartori and his business partner, Oscar Costa, recruited Ernesto Cardozo Vasquez, who served as Undersecretary of the Ministry of Livestock, Agriculture, and Fisheries in Uruguay between 2003- 2005 to lead the investment rounds.
-Sartori's methods sometimes included exaggeration, such as saying that Vasquez was the only agronomist with a doctorate in Uruguay.
-Since its incorporation, Union Group and its subsidiaries have performed numerous transactions across the world, growing its portfolio of private and public companies.
+Union Group's portfolio includes private and public companies worldwide.

 In 2013, Union Group's agricultural arm, one of the biggest agricultural organizations in Uruguay, floated on the Montevideo Stock Exchange.
 In June 2014, it accounted for approximately 70 percent of its market capitalisation, making it the largest company listed on the exchange.

 In 2010, Sartori began investing in energy generation projects.
 In 2013, Union Group acquired hydropower company Generacion Andina from German utility firm EnBW.
 In 2018, Polaris Infrastructure Inc. (TSX: PIF), a Canadian business, purchased Union Group's energy division.

-In June 2018, UAG eventually had to shrink its territory due to debts, and Vasquez left, followed by Sartori and Costa, who claimed to leave on their own accord but were actually voted out by board shareholders.
-According to the local news outlet Busqueda, this was due to a questionable deal orchestrated by Sartori in which he advised a client of his separate investment company to purchase shares in a rice company, then had UAG buy those same shares at a significantly higher price.
-Investor Charles Brown accused Sartori of diverting "money from UAG to his personal expenses” and called him “an expert in corruption”.

 Sartori is the co-founder and chairman of NYSE-listed Union Acquisition Corp (UAC), a SPAC or blank check company, which has taken a number of organizations public over recent years, such as crop technology firm Bioceres Crop Solutions (Nasdaq: BIOX) in 2018, and global healthcare business, Procaps Group (Nasdaq: PROC) in 2021.

+Tether

+In 2025, Sartori was made Head of Special Projects for Tether Holdings SA, the blockchain-enabled company behind USDT (Tether), the largest stablecoin pegged 1:1 to flat currencies like the US dollar.
+In March 2026, Tether nominated Sartori to the board of directors of Gold.com, an alternative asset management platform specialising in precious metals.
+This announcement follows Tether's commitment in January 2026 to commit 10-15% of its investment portfolio in physical gold and the retirement of long-term Gold.com director Beverly Lepine.